3sanket3/3sanket3/content/posts/2019-05-21---how-to-create-serverless-api-functions-with-aws-lambda.md

 You can POST the data to the endpoint using tools like [Postman](https://www.getpostman.com/).
 It should respond with the data sent in the body.

 ![postman screenshot](/media/postman.png)

+You can find the code explained here at https://github.com/3sanket3/serverless-aws-api-gateway